ryanorsinger/sandbox-for-r/notes.md

     - Integrated terminal and file explorer w/o complicated/unnecessary editor popups and other BS is clean, nice, and refreshing
 - Some of the defaults in R are surprisingly intuitive
 - Running an r file on the terminal with `R < example_r.r --no-save` auto-generated a PDF of the plot and that's rad!
 What useful defaults!
+- Command + Enter runs a line or a selection of code.

 ## Interesting and Intuitive Tidbits
 - R's `print` function returns the value and datatype that prints.
 That's interesting b/c it matches most people's expectation of print instead of a void function.